 - Areas that rub together, like drawers or door frames

 - Badly deteriorated areas

 Do you have lead paint in your home?

-JSE Labs offers accurate, professional, and efficient lead paint testing and analysis, in addition to a wide variety of other residential and commercial services.
-If you’re unsure if your home contains lead-based paint or another toxic contaminant, we can provide you with quick, reliable results, every time.
+JSE Labs offers accurate, professional, and efficient lead paint analysis, in addition to a wide variety of other consulting services.
+If you’re unsure if your home contains lead-based paint or another toxic contaminant, we can provide you with quick, reliable results every time.